 We sometimes went there since law and medical students were ex-officio PGSS members.
 It was a once in a while thing for me, although I know I went more often in my last school year.
 One could invite guests as well, I recall my friend Charles, who attended another university nearby, sometimes came with me.

-The PGSS bar seemed to fit into the old academic association with wine and other drink and the atmosphere was always quiet and “refined”, at least as I remember it.
-We certainly met other students there, from across Canada in fact with Ontario well-represented even then, and I regard the experience as positive and interesting.
+The PGSS bar seemed to fit the old academic association with wine, with a quiet and “refined” atmosphere, as I remember it.
+We used to meet other students there, from across Canada, in fact, with Ontario well-represented.
 The snooker table in the basement was an attraction as well, reputedly sent from England during the Second World War and never returned.

 A Recent Canadian Study on Booze and the University

 Canadian Anne Dowsett Johnston, in her excellent 2013 book Drink: The Intimate Relationship Between Women and Alcohol, shows how alcohol’s campus footprint widened in recent decades.
 She treats it as part of a higher profile for alcohol in general in modern, post-Prohibition society.
 She cites advertising as a prime example and argues, not unconvincingly, that the benign current image ramps up addiction and other drink-related illness.

 Certainly the party atmosphere in undergraduate life today seems fairly intense by her description, and Sneegas’ focus on alcohol in the “department” is a useful counterpart.